johnfedoruk/bangular/aio/content/guide/visual-studio-2015.md

 Some developers prefer Visual Studio as their Integrated Development Environment (IDE).

-This cookbook describes the steps required to set up and use the Angular QuickStart files in **Visual Studio 2015 within an ASP.NET 4.x project**.
+This cookbook describes the steps required to set up and use the Bangular QuickStart files in **Visual Studio 2015 within an ASP.NET 4.x project**.

 <div class="l-sub-section">